Prottoy-Dev/flash-card-project/README.md

 # flash-card-project
-Certainly!
 Here's a shorter description of the project:

 Flash Card Vocabulary Learning App: